MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage.md

 ## Azure Storage Blob

-This provider is the most commonly-used provider and is supported in all scenarios.
+This provider is the most commonly-used and is supported in all scenarios.
 The provider must be given credentials when accessing the resource.
-There are two supported mechanisms of providing credentials:
+There are two supported mechanisms for providing credentials:

 * Provide a Shared Access (SAS) key, using the Azure Storage Blob's standard query (`?sig=...`).
-This method should be used when Kusto needs to access the resource for a limited duration of time.
+Use this method when Kusto needs to access the resource for a limited time.
 * Provide the storage account key (`;ljkAkl...==`).
-This method should be used when Kusto needs to access the resource on an ongoing basis.
+Use this method when Kusto needs to access the resource on an ongoing basis.

 Examples (note that this is showing obfuscated string literals, so as not to expose